Changing a timing belt: What’s involved in the job?

 Many engines are designed with a small clearance when the piston reaches the top of its travel.
 For example, once the piston reaches the top of its compression stroke, the intake and exhaust valves must be closed on most engines.
 If the camshaft is out of time with the crankshaft (timing belt has developed slack due to a faulty belt tensioner and the belt has skipped a tooth), the intake or exhaust valve may not be fully closed when the piston reaches the top of its travel.
 When that happens, the piston hits the valve(s) with tremendous force, damaging both the valve(s) and piston.
 These engines are referred to as an “interference engine.”
 If the timing belt breaks on an interference engine while it’s running, the result is often catastrophic engine damage costing around $2,500 to $4,000.

 Other engines are designed with more space at the top of piston travel.
 Those engines can survive a broken or out-of-time timing belt.
 They’re referred to as “free-wheeling.”
-If the belt breaks while the engine is running, the valves will continue to open and close for a short while, but won’t contact the pistons.
-The engine will stop running however.
+If the belt breaks while the engine is running, the valves will continue to open and close for a short while but won’t contact the pistons.
+The engine will stop running, however.

 Regardless of the type of engine in your vehicle, ignoring the recommended timing belt replacement is never a good idea.
-If you have a free wheeling engine, a broken belt will cause a breakdown requiring a tow because the engine won’t restart after quitting.
+If you have a free-wheeling engine, a broken belt will cause a breakdown, requiring a tow because the engine won’t restart after quitting.
 So you’ll be stranded until you can get it to a shop capable of performing a timing belt replacement.
 You’ll have to pay for the full timing belt replacement and the tow, so you won’t save any money by extending the timing belt change interval.
 If you have an interference engine, delaying an $800 timing belt replacement can cost you up to $4,000 once it breaks.

-What else should you replace when replacing the timing belt?
+What else should you replace?

-In many engines, the water pump is driven by the timing belt and the belt must be removed to replace the pump.
-Water pumps usually fail before the engine reaches 200,000 miles, so shops usually recommend replacing the water pump at the timing belt kitsame time as the timing belt.
+In many engines, the water pump is driven by the timing belt, and the belt must be removed to replace the pump.
+Water pumps usually fail before the engine reaches 200,000 miles, so shops usually recommend replacing the water pump at the same time as the timing belt.
 The reasoning is that the bulk of the labor has been performed to remove the front portion of the engine and the timing belt.
 Once the timing belt is off, the only extra expense is the cost of the new pump and the labor to remove it and drain and refill the cooling system.

 But the question still stands—should you replace the pump?
-Let’s say your vehicle requires a new timing belt at 90,000 mile and you plan to keep the vehicle until it no longer runs.
+Let’s say your vehicle requires a new timing belt at 90,000 miles, and you plan to keep the vehicle until it no longer runs.
 Chances are your engine will need a new water pump before the next timing belt replacement job at 180,000 miles.
 If you don’t replace the pump at 90,000 miles and it fails, you’ll pay the full labor cost again.
 If you feel you might be in a better financial position at a later time, then opt out of the water pump replacement at 90,000 miles.
 Here’s a scenario where that thinking works to your advantage:

-Should you replace the crankshaft and camshaft seals?
+Replace the crankshaft and camshaft seals

 Both the crankshaft and camshaft are fitted with a metal/rubber seal to prevent oil from leaking out of the engine.
-Many shops recommend replacing these seals during a timing belt replacement since the bulk of the labor is camshaft seals and timng beltalready done.
+Many shops recommend replacing these seals during a timing belt replacement since the bulk of the labor is already done.
 The only added expense is the cost of the parts (usually less than $20) and about a half-hour of extra labor.
 Should you authorize the repair?
 If the technician informs you that the current seals are leaking, have them replaced.
 If the seals aren’t leaking chances are better than 50/50 they’ll never leak.
 If you opt out of this repair, you may come out ahead.
 But you have to be comfortable with the risk that they may leak before your next timing belt change.

 If you’re having the water pump replaced, the technician will have to drain a portion of the cooling system.
 Since most car makers recommend a coolant change around 100,000 miles, shops also recommend a cooling system service at the same time.
 It’s a good idea, but only if the shop makes it a package deal.
 Remember, they have to drain a portion of the cooling system to replace the water pump.
 You should get a partial discount on the cooling system service if you’re getting the timing belt and water pump replaced at the same time.